jkaninda/goma-gateway/README.md

       #
       # Add header to the next request from AuthRequest header, depending on your requirements
       # Key is AuthRequest's response header Key, and value is Request's header Key
-      # In case you want to get headers from the Authentication service and inject them into the next request's headers
+    # In case you want to get headers from the authentication service and inject them into the next request headers.
     headers:
       userId: X-Auth-UserId
       userCountryId: X-Auth-UserCountryId
-      # In case you want to get headers from the Authentication service and inject them to the next request's params
+      # In case you want to get headers from the Authentication service and inject them to the next request params.
     params:
       userCountryId: countryId
-  # The server will return 404
+  # The server will return 403
   - name: api-forbidden-paths
     type: access
-    ## Forbidden paths
+    ## prevents access paths
     paths:
       - /swagger-ui/*
       - /v2/swagger-ui/*